|What's a Lag?||US Stevner||Hadeland Stevner||Høst Samlinger/Fall Meetings||West Coast Meetings||The BRUA||By-Laws||Heritage Collection|

 In 2005, the Lag sponsored another visit to Hadeland.

 The Lag celebrated its 100th anniversary in 2010.
 A visit to Hadeland with special Centennial celebrations there kicked off the year's festivities.
 At the 7-Lag stevne, the Lag joined Landingslaget and Toten Lag in a special Centennial banquet.
-The fall meeting included a brunch cruise on the St. Croix.
+The Fall Meeting included a brunch cruise on the St. Croix.
+"They Came From Hadeland," a centennial history of the Hadeland Lag was published.
 It was a year to remember!

 It has been over 100 years since Tom Walby and a handful of Hadeland farmers gathered on Machinery Hill to create the Hadeland Lag.
 For them, the lag offered a way to keep in touch with friends, family, and their home district in Norway.
 Today, our members are second, third, fourth and fifth generation Americans with ties to many other ethnicities.
 In the twenty-first century the Hadeland Lag not only assists new members in their search for immigrant ancestors but also introduces them to the customs and culture of Norway and, most especially, the beautiful Hadeland their ancestors left behind.

 To purchase a copy of the centennial history book "They Came From Hadeland" or

 "The History of the Hadeland Lag 1910-1990" on CD

 Would you like to join the Lag?